How many apartments are available in 84094 on Rentable.co?

 1 BR2 BR

-When we take a look at the two-bedroom comparison from February to March, Sandy experienced a 0.23% increase for the price of a two-bedroom apartment.
-The rent price for a Sandy two-bedroom apartments currently stands at $1,719.0.
+When we take a look at the two-bedroom comparison from May to June, Sandy experienced a 0.23% increase for the price of a two-bedroom apartment.
+The rent price for a Sandy two-bedroom apartments currently stands at $1,726.0.

-March Prices: Sandy vs. Surrounding Areas
+June Prices: Sandy vs. Surrounding Areas

 Rent Prices in Sandy and Surrounding Areas

-Rent prices have decreased in Sandy over the last month.
+Rent prices have increased in Sandy over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Sandy suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: